 What is the rule of thumb for sample size?

 The sample size rule of thumb shows that you should collect a minimum of 30 data points for each group for continuous data and 50 for attribute data.
+This guideline is especially important when comparing two groups in a study, as having at least 30 data points per group helps ensure sufficient statistical power.
 The data sample size may feel small, but generally speaking, these sample sizes allow us to make very good decisions based on the data.

 Why is 30 the minimum sample size?